Workday/canvas-kit/modules/_labs/pagination/react/README.md

 #### nextPageAriaLabel?: string;

 > Customizes the aria label for the Next Page Arrow.
 Default is 'Next Page'.

-#### navigationEllipseAriaLabel?: string;

-> Customizes the aria label for the Navigation Ellipses.
-Default is 'Navigation Ellipse'.

 #### pageButtonAriaLabel?: (page: number, selected: boolean) => string;